Become An Advocate for Excellence in Nephrology Practice

 It is not only your right but also your obligation to let elected officials and policy makers know how you feel about important issues.
 It is your responsibility to speak out on matters that affect you directly or no one else will.
 RPA has developed pathways to allow you to do this.

 RPA’s Legislative Action Center (LAC) facilitates the important communication between RPA members and their members of Congress as well as representatives in their state legislatures.
 The LAC allows RPA members to track the progress of and search for all current legislation being considered by Congress.

 RPA Capitol Hill Day 2019

-Next year, all RPA members are urged to take action and get involved in the development of federal policy affecting your practice by participating in RPA’s annual Capitol Hill Day in Washington on Friday, June 21, 2019.
-RPA staff will assist with scheduling meetings for attendees, and participants will be advised on preliminary arrangements made for their Hill Day visits prior to their arrival in Washington.
+All RPA members are invited to get involved in the development of federal policy affecting your practice by participating in RPA’s annual Capitol Hill Day in Washington, DC on Friday, June 21,followed by the RPA PAL Forum on June 22-23.
+RPA staff schedule meetings for attendees, and participants will be advised on preliminary arrangements made for their Hill Day visits prior to their arrival in Washington.

 Please contact RPA’s Director of Public Policy, Rob Blaser, at 301-468-3515, or by email at firstname.lastname@example.org with any questions on Hill Day.